NingNing-C/Covid-predict/README.md

 The model could be download through the link https://drive.google.com/file/d/1IMeVKB41kakB3R5z_-xJPgfHCL7Axb72/view?usp=sharing

-You could put the model under the folder trained_model
+The model could be put under the folder trained_model

 ## Usage
 To train the model in 5-folds cross-validation, change $fold to 0-4 :